- Hib (Haemophilus influenzae type b)

 - Vaccine Recommendations

 My 36-year-old patient was diagnosed with idiopathic thrombocytopenic purpura and had a splenectomy three weeks ago.
-Prior to the splenectomy, he had one dose each of Hib, MenB, PCV15, MenACWY (Menveo), and PPSV23 (separated from the PCV15 by 9 weeks).
+Prior to the splenectomy, he had one dose each of Hib, MenB, PCV20, and MenACWY (Menveo).
 What vaccines are recommended now?